Southern New Hampshire University

 Updated on

 Print materials can create unintentional barriers to people with visual impairments.
 Creating accessible print communications that benefit everyone will help ensure that your message comes through clearly to your audience.
-These guidelines will aid in creating event flyers, print handouts, and more that is inclusive to everyone and provide everyone with equally effective and timely access to the same information.
+These guidelines will aid in creating event flyers, print handouts, and more that is inclusive to everyone.
+This provides everyone with equally effective and timely access to the same information.

 Composing Print Material